-A mentor is an adult who, along with parents, provides young people with support, friendship, reinforcement and constructive example.
-Mentors are good listeners, people who care, and want to help young people develop existing strengths.
+A mentor is an adult who, along with parents, provides young people with support, friendship, reinforcement, and constructive example.
+Mentors are good listeners, people who care, and those who want to help young people develop existing strengths.

-How do you become a mentor?
 Becoming a mentor requires attending one two-hour training session, completing an application and a background check.
-Becoming a mentor also involves committing to spending 30 minutes per week during school hours with a student for the school year and hopefully the following year.
-We need individuals, businesses, church organizations, and community members to become involved in the mentoring program.
+Once qualified, the mentor commits to spending 30 minutes per week during school hours with a student for the school year and hopefully years to come.

 COVID-19 had a great impact on the number of mentors we had working with students, and we have lost many of our mentors due to moving, workplace or family obligations, etc. We have a great need for community members to mentor our young people.
 We now have an electronic application that must be completed by mentors before they attend training (except for current staff members).